San Clemente Island: Discovering the Enchanting Island Beauty

 The Navy base on San Clemente Island

-The base on the Island is one of its most prominent features.
+The base on the north end of the Island is one of its most prominent features.
 Established during World War II, the base played a crucial role in the war effort, serving as a training ground for Navy personnel and a staging area for military operations in the Pacific.

 One of the most popular tours offered on San Clemente Island is the Navy Base Tour.
 This tour takes visitors behind the scenes of the Navy base, giving them a firsthand look at the island’s military operations.
 Visitors will have the opportunity to visit the base’s command centre, see military aircraft up close, and learn about the Navy’s role in protecting the US and its allies.